 In addition to his work as an expert witness, Chuck is often called upon to serve as a mediator in franchise disputes when the parties are looking for a mediator who has a knowledge of franchising and franchise law, is evaluative, and is willing to discuss the merits of the case with each side.
 Chuck has been involved in mediations from most every imaginable vantage point.
-In the early 1980s, before mediation was popular, he had his initial introduction to mediation when representing a multi-unit franchisee in a court mandated mediation, which resulted in a creative settlement that the parties would never have reached on their own, but that benefitted both the franchisor and the franchisee.
+In the early 1980s, before mediation was popular, he had his initial introduction to mediation when representing a multi-unit franchisee in a court-mandated mediation, which resulted in a creative settlement that the parties would never have reached on their own, but that benefitted both the franchisor and the franchisee.
 Since that time, Chuck has represented numerous franchisors in dozens of mediations and has served as an independent mediator in franchise disputes involving both single and multiple franchisees and their franchisor, and in disputes between franchisee associations and the franchisor.
 In addition to his client work, he has had the unique experience of viewing the mediation process from the perspective of a party to the mediation while serving on the Board of Directors of Larkin Hoffman.

 Chuck published his first mediation article (Successful Mediating: Tips for Successfully Mediating Franchise Disputes) back in 2001 in an effort to explain to members of the bar that mediation is almost always beneficial in that it forces the parties to talk to each other.
 It allows them to see the other person’s position through the eyes of a neutral third party and, when successful, it keeps the parties from spending tens of thousands of dollars or more and leaving their fate in the hands of a judge, jury or arbitrator who may not really understand their issues.
 From a franchisee’s perspective, a long drawn-out court fight will often destroy the business.
 The mediation process significantly increases the chance the parties will save their relationship, save the franchisee’s business, and preserve the business as a member of the franchise system.

 A decade after publishing his first mediation article, Chuck published an article in a national franchise newsletter, advocating for the inclusion of mandatory pre-litigation mediation clauses in franchise agreements (Arbitrate?
 Litigate?
 Avoid Both Through Mediation).
 Over the years, his mediation experience has led him to publish a number of other articles for franchisors, franchisees, and non-franchised businesses discussing the benefits of mediation.
 Two articles in particular address franchise mediations, one from the viewpoint of things to do to make the mediation successful and one from the viewpoint of mistakes people make that cause mediations to fail.

 Representative experience in mediation includes: